Dometic R31 Stove Review + Gas Pressure Test Guide

 Dometic R31 Stove Real-World Performance

-I've worked on dozens of Dometic R31 installations over the past few years, and they're a solid upgrade from units like your Wedgewood Vision.
+Good news: installing and testing your Dometic R31 stove is solidly DIY territory—no $200 service call needed when you can nail this upgrade yourself in an afternoon.
 The R31 addresses many of the intermittent flame issues you're experiencing - particularly the oven reliability problems that plague older Wedgewood models.

 RV owners consistently report better flame consistency, more even oven heating, and fewer pilot light issues with the R31.
 The electronic ignition system is more reliable than the standing pilot designs, and the oven thermostat maintains temperature much better than the Wedgewood Vision's notoriously finicky system.